shreya07nath/Jarvis/README.md

 applications sending whatsapp messages and emails to anyone you like.
 Feel free to fork it and add any more functionalities you would want your Jarvis to do!

-*To send emails please make sure you have allowed access to less secure apps else the email won't be sent*
+*To send emails please make sure you have allowed access to less secure apps on gmail else the email won't be sent*

 Pyaudio will not get installed by using the command *pip install pyaudio*.
 To install pyaudio on latest Python versions especially after Python 3.7.
 Search "unofficial python binaries" on google and click on